keskival/recursive-self-improvement-suite/README.md

 As we now have LLM chatbots which are able to evaluate the solutions to very complex natural language tasks from different perspectives, as a panel of LLM judges, the pool of tasks we have available is vast.
 We can in effect bootstrap recursive self-improvement by closing the loop and evaluating the act of evaluation as well as one task.

+The tasks can be roughly categorized into groups:
+- Procedurally evaluated (e.g. chess) / LLM test case evaluated (e.g. programming) / LLM judge evaluated (e.g. negotiation)
+- LLM assistant tasks (e.g. question answering, technical design) / LLM agent tasks (e.g. social interaction, multi-step and open world tasks)

+These tasks should be used to fine-tune a pre-trained LLM chatbot which has been instruct-tuned.

+Some notes about fine-tuning process:
+- Fine-tuning with these open-ended "unleashed" tasks need to be interlaced with traditional LLM tasks and all other tasks of different kinds to prevent catastrophic forgetting of baseline knowledge and skills.
+- "Unleashed" tasks need to be prefixed with tokens forming the work "UNLEASHED:" so that the LLM understands that this task is evaluated in an open-ended fashion and it should not try to emulate human-level behavior.
+This prefix should be used in the trained model use cases where superhuman performance is desired.

 ## Reference

 Recursive Self-improvement Suite